Health / Social Welfare

-To provide rehabilitation services, there are rehabilitation homes; accommodation, training, social and leisure activities to people recovering from mental illness; day centres; sheltered workshops, vocational training centres and supported employment centres, pre-schools/education centres and rehabilitation bus service to the disabled; comprehensive assessment centre providing vocational training and day activity, and Multi-disciplinary Assessment Services under the Social Welfare Bureau provide professional assessment services to disabled people who need allowances for using rehabilitation facilities, so they can find the most appropriate services.
+To provide rehabilitation services, there are rehabilitation homes for the mentally disabled: such as small scale accommodation for mild to moderate mentally handicapped, halfway house and supported hostel for people recovering from mental illness; rehabilitation day centres; family support services; sheltered workshops, vocational training centres and supported employment centres, pre-schools/education centres and rehabilitation bus service to the disabled; comprehensive assessment centre providing vocational training and day activity, and Multi-disciplinary Assessment Services under the Social Welfare Bureau provide professional assessment services to disabled people who need allowances for using rehabilitation facilities, so they can find the most appropriate services.

 The IAS acts according to Law No. 9/2011, Disability Allowance and Free Healthcare Services System, which became effective from 30 August 2011, and issues Disability Allowances to permanent residents who are issued temporary documents for or hold Disability Assessment Cards.
 The Disability Allowance is given once a year.
 It is divided into the Regular Disability Allowance and the Special Disability Allowance.